chenxy285/CourseProject/CodeBook.md

 The first two columns - subjects and activities - are Identifiers.
 * subjects: the ID of the subject
 * activities: the name of the activity performed by the subject when measurements were taken

+## Units
+* The units of acceleration signal from the smartphone accelerometer are standard gravity units 'g'.
+The units of angular velocity vector measured by the gyroscope are radians/second.

+Notes:

 ## Measurements
 As mentioned above,the variables remaining are just the calculatd means and standard deviations of these sets of data: